ela1nex/website/README.md

 # elaine's personal website 🖇️💾
-hi! i'm elaine, a rising high school junior! this is my personal portfolio site where i showcase my work in engineering and design.
+hi! i'm elaine! this is my personal portfolio site where i showcase my work in engineering and design.

 ## 🦭 about the project
 ### built with